This page tells you about the chemotherapy combination FEC and its possible side effects. There are sections about

 - Women may stop having periods (amenorrhoea) but this may only be temporary

-- Your urine may become a pink or red colour the day after having epirubicin – this is due to the colour of the drug and will not harm you
+- Your urine may become a pink or red colour the day after having epirubicin – this is due to the colour of the drug and won't harm you

 - Skin changes – your skin may darken or you may have an itchy rash.
 Brown markings can occur in the skin following the line of the vein where you have fluorouracil injected